nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Detecting and Monitoring NGINX Instances

-Amplify Agent is capable of detecting several types of NGINX instances:
+NGINX Amplify Agent is capable of detecting several types of NGINX instances:

   * Installed from a repository package
   * Built and installed manually